 Payment

-Full payment to be made in advance.
-Deadline for payment is March 3rd 2023, 4 weeks before the first session.
-Payment per module is not an option as it is too time consuming to keep track of all the different arrangements that would then be struck up.
+Full payment to be made in advance, without exception.
+Deadline for payment is March 9th 2024, 4 weeks before the first session.
+Payment per module is not an option as it is too time consuming to keep track of the different arrangements that would then be struck up.

 Refunds